obsproject/obs-websocket/docs/partials/introduction.md

 }
 ```
 - When `haltOnFailure` is `true`, the processing of requests will be halted on first failure.
 Returns only the processed requests in [`RequestBatchResponse`](#requestbatchresponse-opcode-9).
-- Requests in the `requests` array follow the same structure as the `Request` payload data format, however `requestId` is an optional key.
+- Requests in the `requests` array follow the same structure as the `Request` payload data format, however `requestId` is an optional field.

 ---